o2a-data/o2a-data-dws/README.md

 Example | Description
 --- | ---
-[Example 1](dws-py-intro.ipynb) | Analytics and visualization of NRT temperature data from various sensors extracted from Svalbard Station.
-In python.
+[Example in PY](dws-py-intro.ipynb) | Analytics and visualization of NRT temperature data from various sensors extracted from Svalbard Station.  .
-[Example 2](dws-r-intro.ipynb) |  Analytics and visualization of NRT temperature data from various sensors extracted from Svalbard Station.
-In R.
+[Example in R](dws-r-intro.ipynb) |  Analytics and visualization of NRT temperature data from various sensors extracted from Svalbard Station.
 [WS](dws.R) |  Data web services in R.
 [WS](dws.py) |  Data web services in python